lathoub/Arduino-AppleMIDI-Library/README.md

 Beware: the number of sockets on the Arduino is limited.
 The W5100 support 4, the W5200 and W5500 based IP chips can use 8 sockets.
 (Each participant uses 2 sockets: port 5004 and 5004+1).
 (Base port can be set in `APPLEMIDI_CREATE_DEFAULT_INSTANCE`)

 ### 3 ways to reduce the memory footprint:
-* DISCARD_SESSION_NAME

-#define'ing DISCARD_SESSION_NAME remove the need for memory for `DefaultSettings::MaxSessionNameLen` bytes

-* NO_LATENCY_CALCULATION
+* #define NO_LATENCY_CALCULATION

-Saves about 100 bytes no calculating the latency from incoming messages.
+Saves 282 bytes, not calculating the latency from incoming messages.

-* NO_EXT_CALLBACKS
+* #define NO_EXT_CALLBACKS

-Saves 500 bytes if you do not want to use AppleMIDI callbacks (Connected and Disconnected remain)
+Saves 1150 bytes if you do not want to use AppleMIDI callbacks (but Connected and Disconnected remain)

 ## Network Shields
 * Arduino Ethernet shield (Wiznet W5100 and W5500)